Profpatsch/yarn2nix/README.md

 - Completely local transformation if there are no git dependencies (can be used inside nix-build, no large file check-in).
 - Extremely fast.
 - Nice code that can be easily extended, new repositories introduced, adapt to new versions of the `yarn.lock` format.
-- Comes with a nix library that uses the power of overlays to make overriding dependencies possible.
+- Comes with a [nix library][nix-lib] that uses the power of overlays to make overriding dependencies possible.

 Probably a few more.